pumbaasdad/volumerize/prepost_strategies/mysql/README.md

 ```

 Then execute `docker-compose exec volumerize backup` to create a backup of your database and `docker-compose exec volumerize restore` to restore it from your backup.

+## Docker Secrets

+The following additional variables are supported to be stored in files, the location specified in variables ending with `_FILE`.
+See [Docker Secrets Documentation](https://docs.docker.com/engine/swarm/secrets/) for more info.

+- `MYSQL_PASSWORD`